 Toggle: English / Spanish

-A strain is when a muscle becomes overstretched and tears.
-This painful injury, also called a "pulled muscle," can be caused by an accident, improper use of a muscle, or overuse of a muscle.
+A strain is when a muscle is stretched too much and tears.
+It is also called a pulled muscle.
+A strain is a painful injury.
+It can be caused by an accident, overusing a muscle, or using a muscle in the wrong way.

 A strain may be caused by:

 - Too much physical activity or effort

 - Improperly warming up before a physical activity

 - Pain and difficulty moving the injured muscle

 - Discolored and bruised skin